awsdocs/aws-doc-sdk-examples/go/s3/README.md

 ### CopyObject/CopyObject.go

-This example copies an item from one bucket to another.
+This example copies an item from one Amazon S3 bucket to another.

 `go run CopyObject.go -f FROM-BUCKET -t TO-BUCKET -i ITEM`